Factbox: Shell oil heist - the story so far

 Among the 14 men charged, there are 11 Singaporeans and three Vietnamese.

-Sentek Marine said the suspects were its marketing and operations manager and a cargo officer.
-The cargo officer is accused in court documents of receiving stolen goods on a Singapore-owned and -flagged ship, Sentek 26.

-The other Singaporean worked for Intertek, a British-listed company specializing in quality and quantity assurance, including for fuel products.
+The other Singaporean charged worked for Intertek, a British-listed company specializing in quality and quantity assurance, including for fuel products.
+The 51-year-old has been granted bail, which was set at S$30,000.

 The court documents list thefts on several dates going back to July 2017, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.